breatheco-de/content/src/content/how-to/install-node-npm-mac-osx.md

 ### 5. **Conflicts with Existing Node or NVM Installations**

-** 😱 Problem:** If you have pre-existing Node or another version of NVM installed via a different method, conflicts may occur.
+**Problem:** 😱  If you have pre-existing Node or another version of NVM installed via a different method, conflicts may occur.
-** 😎 Solution:** Remove any existing Node.js installations and the current NVM installation.
+**Solution:** 😎  Remove any existing Node.js installations and the current NVM installation.
 You can uninstall Node.js by removing its directory and cleaning up any symlinks related to it.
 For NVM, you should remove the `.nvm` directory and any lines related to NVM in your shell profile files.

 ### 6. **Profile Script Not Executed Automatically**

-** 😱 Problem:** The shell does not automatically execute the profile script on opening a new terminal window.
+**Problem:** 😱  The shell does not automatically execute the profile script on opening a new terminal window.
-** 😎 Solution:** You may need to configure your terminal to run the script automatically.
+**Solution:** 😎  You may need to configure your terminal to run the script automatically.
 This setting can typically be adjusted in the terminal preferences under "Shells open with" or a similar section.
 Make sure it is set to run the command file as login.

 Implementing these solutions should help you resolve most issues related to installing NVM on macOS, enhancing your development setup and workflow.